Turkification: Late Ottoman era

 European critics who accused the CUP of depriving non-Turks of their rights through Turkification saw Turk, Ottoman and Muslim as synonymous, and believed Young Turk "Ottomanism" posed a threat to Ottoman Christians.
 The British ambassador Gerard Lowther said it was like "pounding non-Turkish elements in a Turkish mortar", while another contemporary European source complained that the CUP plan would reduce "the various races and regions of the empire to one dead level of Turkish uniformity."
 Rifa'at 'Ali Abou-El-Haj has written that "some Ottoman cultural elements and Islamic elements were abandoned in favor of Turkism, a more potent device based on ethnic identity and dependent on a language based nationalism".

 The Young Turk government launched a series of initiatives that included forced assimilation.
 Uğur Üngör writes that "Muslim Kurds and Sephardi Jews were considered slightly more 'Turkifiable' than others", noting that many of these nationalist era "social engineering" policies perpetuated persecution "with little regard for proclaimed and real loyalties."
-These policies culminated in Armenian and Assyrian genocides.
+These policies culminated in the Armenian and Assyrian genocides.

 During World War I, the Ottoman government established orphanages throughout the empire which included Armenian, Kurdish, and Turkish children.
 Armenian orphans were given Arabic and Turkish names.
 In 1916 a Turkification campaign began in which whole Kurdish tribes were to be resettled in areas where they were not to exceed more than 10% of the local population.
 Talaat Pasha ordered that Kurds in the eastern areas be relocated in western areas.
 He also demanded information regarding if the Kurds Turkified in their new settlements and if they got along with their Turkish population.
 Additionally, non-Kurdish immigrants from Greece, Albania, Bosnia and Bulgaria were to be settled in the Diyarbakır province, where the deported Kurds had lived before.
 By October 1918, with the Ottoman army retreating from Lebanon, a Father Sarlout sent the Turkish and Kurdish orphans to Damascus, while keeping the Armenian orphans in Antoura.
 He began the process of reversing the Turkification process by having the Armenian orphans recall their original names.
 It is believed by various scholars that at least two million Turks have at least one Armenian grandparent.

 Around 1.5 million Ottoman Greeks remained in the Ottoman Empire after losses of 550,000 during WWI.
 Almost all, 1,250,000, except for those in Constantinople, had fled before or were forced to go to Greece in 1923 in the population exchanges mandated by the League of Nations after the Greco-Turkish War (1919–1922).
 The lingual Turkification of Greek-speakers in 19th-century Anatolia is well documented.
 According to Speros Vryonis the Karamanlides are the result of partial Turkification that occurred earlier, during the Ottoman period.
 Fewer than 300,000 Armenians remained of 1.2 million before the war; fewer than 100,000 of 400,000 Assyrians.